-Flexibility is often an overlooked aspect.
-However mobility and flexibility are just as important lifting.
-Without the proper mobility lifts like the squat can be a major challenge to accomplish correctly and can lead to issues.
-That’s where the Limber 11 comes into play.
 Let’s be honest, who really likes to stretch and warm-up?
 If you're like most people you’ll agree that stretching can be a pain, literally.
-It doesn’t have to be and if we reframe our mindset around the benefits of flexibility we can see greater improvements in our training.
+But it doesn’t have to be!
+And if we reframe our mindset around the benefits of flexibility we can see greater improvements in our training.

 What Is Limber 11